nigelhorne/gedcom/README.md

         gedcom -dwlHm $i -y 2018 gedcom-file.ged > $i.html
     done

+## Produce a Google Map

+You can produce a map of locations of all Smiths in your tree with
+	gedcom -xsh Smith gedcom-file-ged > smith.csv
+	Upload the csv file to Google Drive
+	Visit google.com/maps, on the 3 horizontal lines choose map, then maps Click 'create map', choose "Location" as the position column and "People" as the title column

 ## Family History Book

 You can create a genealogy book as a PDF of your family history to give to